 The SIP debits on the 5th whether your salary arrived on time or not.
 One WhatsApp nudge the day before keeps the streak, and the compounding, unbroken.

 Set this reminder on WhatsAppTo set a SIP date reminder on WhatsApp, text NagMeLater "Remind me on the 4th of every month at 10am to check the account balance for the SIP", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 One check that the balance covers the debit.